Climate and Average Weather Year Round in New York City New York, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in New York City experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in New York City experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 6.4 months, from October 14 to April 25, with average wind speeds of more than 8.3 miles per hour.
 The windiest day of the year is February 26, with an average hourly wind speed of 10.3 miles per hour.

 The calmer time of year lasts for 5.6 months, from April 25 to October 14.
 The calmest day of the year is August 1, with an average hourly wind speed of 6.2 miles per hour.